andreihar/howl/README.md

 ### Localisation

 Users can switch between English, Belarusian, and Kazakh languages by selecting the desired option from the language selector drop-down menu in the Navbar.
 Belarusian and Kazakh have an additional option of switching between Cyrillic and Latin alphabets.
+Foreign words and proper names are rendered differently based on the selected script, with phonetic transcription in Cyrillic to reflect pronunciation, and original spelling retained in Latin.

 <p align="center">
 <img src="readme/be-cyr.jpg" alt="Belarusian Cyrillic" height="300">